- Family Friendly

 Landing in the Maldives is enough to make even a hardened cynic’s jaw drop in wide-eyed wonder.
 Each mini island boasts a postcardesque paradise that blurs the lines of reality, and Amilla Fushi – situated in the Baa Atoll – is no different.

-But what sets this resort apart from the rest of the exclusive and uber luxury pack is a distinctly unique vibe that is so relaxed, fresh and youthful that it feels as though they chipped off the best corner of Ibiza and dropped it into the middle of the Indian Ocean.
+But what sets this resort apart from the rest of the exclusive and uber-luxury pack is a distinctly unique vibe that is so relaxed, fresh and youthful that it feels as though they chipped off the best corner of Ibiza and dropped it into the middle of the Indian Ocean.

 The resort aims to be ‘Your Island Home’, and this is reflected in the stylish and comfortable villas and the unique dining options.
-There are a range of houses to suit both couples and families, with options over-water and on the beach.
+There is a range of houses to suit both couples and families, with options over-water and on the beach.
 All of the homes have a decent sized private pool and the decor is cool, calming and refreshing.

 Like the rest of Amilla, The Javuu Spa is extremely welcoming, even having an ‘open door’ policy, meaning whether you have a spa appointment or not, you can drop by unannounced and just hang out.
 Take full advantage of the hospitality and have a bite or even a glass of champers – they won’t judge you.